The Original Hintlian Colt Special Order Ledgers

 - Trigger Pull Specified

-- Custom Fitting and General Notes of Special Request ('To Be Perfect In Every Way' was one written request)
+- Custom Fitting and General Notes of Special Request ('To Be Perfect In Every Way' was one written request observed recently)

 - Other Features - Checkering of Backstraps/Front-straps, and Everything Else You Can Imagine